 THEIR entrance on the difficult navigation of the mountains was inaugurated by an accident to the canoe.
-It was a slight one, however, -a rub against a rock which cracked the bark, and compelled them to land and spend an hour or so in mending it.
+It was a slight one, however,-a rub against a rock which cracked the bark, and compelled them to land and spend an hour or so in mending it.

-The current here was very strong, and creeping up along the banks was dangerous, owing to the masses of rock that frequently fell from the cliffs descended round them in a shower of small pieces, none of which, however, touched them, although many fell very near.
+The current here was very strong, and creeping up along the banks was dangerous, owing to the masses of rock that frequently fell from the cliffs.